cncoulter/Transcription-The-Plays-of-Roswitha/08 Abraham.md

 ABRAHAM.
 I came here to make love to you, not to weep with you over your sins.

 MARY.
-A little thing moved me. and I spoke foolishly.
+A little thing moved me, and I spoke foolishly.
 It is nothing.
 Come, let us eat and drink and be merry, for, as you say, this is not the place to think of one’s sins.

 ABRAHAM.
 I have eaten and drunk enough, thanks to your good table, Sir.
 Now by your leave I will go to bed.
 My tired limbs need a rest.